George Whitesides, CEO of Virgin Galactic and The Spaceship Company

 Throughout his career in engineering and project management, Jonathan has worked in a diverse array of industries, including oil and gas, petrochemicals, mass transit, main line rail, aviation, and aerospace.
 He holds an honors degree in mechanical engineering from Imperial College London and an MBA from Henley Business School.

-Michael P. Moses, Vice President of Operations
+Michael P. Moses, Senior Vice President of Operations

 Mike oversees the commercial suborbital spaceflight program.
 He leads the team in all aspects of safe and successful spaceline operations, including WhiteKnightTwo and SpaceShipTwo vehicle processing, flight planning, astronaut training, and flight crew operations.